-- Bleached, de-gummed, or chemically extracted to make refined sunflower oil
+- Bleached, de-gummed, or chemically extracted to make refined sunflower oil.

 Refined sunflower oil lacks the vitamin E and polyphenols of its unrefined counterpart, but it’s somewhat more stable for high-temperature cooking.

-Trans fats are linked to chronic diseases like cancer, diabetes, and heart disease, and have been banned in the U.S. since 2018[*].
-The World Health Organization (WHO) plans on enforcing a worldwide ban by 2023.
+Trans fats are linked to chronic diseases like cancer, diabetes, and heart disease, and have been banned in the U.S. since 2018.
+The World Health Organization (WHO) plans on enforcing a worldwide ban by 2023[*][*].

 There’s research showing sunflower oil consumption leads to slight reductions in LDL cholesterol (LDL-C) levels[*].

-That’s because LDL-C — standard on lipid panels — is a lousy predictor of cardiovascular disease (CVD) risk in the first place.
-These days, savvy clinicians are instead looking at LDL particle number, or LDL-P[*].
+However, reducing your LDL-C doesn’t lower your risk of heart disease.
+LDL-C is not a great predictor of cardiovascular disease (CVD) risk in the first place, and nowadays clinicians are looking instead at LDL particle number or LDL-P.

-LDL-P measures the number of lipoproteins in the bloodstream, as opposed to the number of cholesterol molecules within each lipoprotein (LDL-C).
+LDL-P measures the number of lipoproteins in the bloodstream, as opposed to the number of cholesterol molecules within each lipoprotein (LDL-C)[*].